argoproj/argo-events/docs/tutorials/06-circuit-and-switches.md

 Make sure there are no errors in any of the gateways and all event sources are active.

 Lets create the sensor.
-If you take a close look at the trigger templates, you will notice that it contains `switch` key with `all` condition, meaning, execute this trigger when all groups defined in `all` are resolved.
-In the sensor definition we are going to create, there is only one group under `all` in both trigger templates.
-So, as soon as the group is resolved, the corresponding trigger will get executed.
+If you take a closer look at the trigger templates, you will notice that it contains `switch` key with `all` condition, meaning, execute this trigger when every group defined in `all` is resolved.
+In the sensor definition, there is only one group under `all` in both trigger templates.
+So, as soon as the group is resolved, the corresponding trigger will be executed.

    ```bash
    kubectl -n argo-events apply -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/tutorials/05-circuit-and-switches/sensor-01.yaml
    ```